 - In the event of an emergency.

-Housing discrimination is prohibited under the North Carolina Fair Housing laws on the basis of certain protected classes.
+The North Carolina Fair Housing Act prohibits discrimination by landlords on the basis of certain protected classes.

 - Familial status